 <p><strong>Please include attribution to https://moosend.com/blog/ with this graphic.</strong><br /><br /><a href='https://moosend.com/blog/newsletter-design/'><img src='https://moosend.com/wp-content/uploads/2018/08/Perfect-Design.png' alt='perfect design infographic' 540px border='0' /></a></p>

-Coming up with the right logo is difficult enough as is.
+Coming up with the right logo is difficult enough as is unless you use a logo maker.
 Choosing the right size of logo is unexpectedly difficult.
 In fact, many marketers are not aware of the size specifications for their logo, design-wise, therefore these are left at the discretion (and skills) of their designer.
 Lucky you, our Design team spec’ed out what to go for.

 Go for a medium-sized logo

 It might seem counterproductive but going for a medium-sized logo is better.
 You see, a logo always comes with certain distances from one side to another.
 So, it always gets its designated space wherever it is placed.
 Add it carefully to your content, like a jewel to top it all off.